canonical/ros2bag-fileserver-k8s-operator/README.md

   ```
   juju deploy cos-lite --trust --overlay ./robotics-overlay.yaml
   ```
   NB. this bundle is in development and attempts to deploy the foxglove-studio-k8s charm.
 Before deploying make sure to have the charm in the ros2bag-fileserver-k8s folder.
-You can create the charm by following the instructions at
+You can create the charm by following the instructions at [foxglove-k8s-operator repository](https://github.com/ubuntu-robotics/foxglove-k8s-operator.git).

-- The ros2bag fileserver charm will be available in your browser at [foxglove-k8s-operator repository](https://github.com/ubuntu-robotics/foxglove-k8s-operator.git)
+  Once deployed the ros2bag-fileserver charm will be accessible via traefik at the following link:

   ```
   http://traefik-virtual-ip/<juju-model-name>-ros2bag-fileserver/